Azure-Samples/dotnet-demo-speech-enabled-tv-client/README.md

   --BotName                     Azure Bot Name.
 Default:
   --BotTokenEndpoint            Azure Bot Token Endpoint.
 Default:
   --EndConversationMessage      Message to pass to bot to signal end of conversation.
 Default: quit

+Endpointer Options:
+  --StartOfSpeechWindowInMs     The amount of speech, in ms, needed to trigger start of speech.
+Default: 220 --EndOfSpeechWindowInMs       The amount of trailing silence, in ms, needed to trigger end of speech.
+Default: 900
 ```

 ## Yaml Configuration File